miriam-mr90/huckleberry/README.md

 - **Unified API Endpoint:** The frontend always fetches from `/api/plants`.
 In development, Vite's proxy redirects this to `json-server`, and in production, it fetches the static JSON file.
 - **Limitations:** Since the production version relies on a static JSON file, the content cannot be mutated.
 Operations are read-only.
 Any changes to plant data require updating the JSON file and redeploying.

+## 🛠️ Peek Behind the Scenes

+A quick look at the tech stack, tools, and libraries used to build HuckleLab:

+- Vite: Super fast build tool that makes local development smooth and instant.
+- TypeScript: Adds type safety and better structure to the code, keeping things neat.
+- Radix UI: A set of accessible, unstyled components that make it easy to build flexible UIs.
+- React: The heart of the project, building the interactive UI with reusable components.
+- Tailwind CSS: Utility-first CSS framework for styling fast and responsively.
+- Apollo Client (GraphQL): Handles data fetching and state management when working with GraphQL APIs.
+- JSON server: Provides a simple mock REST API for local development, allowing the frontend to fetch data without setting up a full backend.

 ## 🚀 GitHub Pages Deployment

 This project is deployed to **GitHub Pages** and is publicly accessible at: